Skip to main content

 • Bite marks to throat, nose, or hindquarters

-• Drag marks leading to cover
+• Drag marks leading into cover

-• Lambs missing or partially eaten
+• Missing or partially eaten lambs

 5. Howling & Vocalisations

-Wild dogs communicate with:
+Wild dogs communicate using:

 • Howls